top of page

 Application Deadline: Applications typically close in March.

-In this paid internship, you will be taught and mentored by judges, lawyers, clerks, probation officers, and other court personnel who volunteer their time in educational sessions or as work supervisors.
-Students also can opt to participate in a mock trial in federal court in August.
+JYC, sponsored by the Supreme Judicial Court of Massachusetts, is a six-week summer internship that teaches students about the Massachusetts court system.
+As an intern, you will work four days a week in one of the Suffolk County courts and spend one full day in law-related educational sessions.
+In this paid internship, you will be mentored by judges, lawyers, clerks, probation officers, and other court personnel who volunteer their time in educational sessions or as work supervisors.
+You can also opt to participate in a mock trial in federal court in August.
 For further details about the internship and the application links for the various locations, check here.

 Location: Roxbury, Boston, MA